mofumofumoffy/ticex/Wiki/Modifier_Traits_ja.md

 ## Integrations with Other TiC Addons
 ### Tinkers' Things
-- Lamellar: Embosses Seram Gear with missing materials to simulate Laminar Armor properties.
+- 多層: Embosses Seram Gear with missing materials to simulate Laminar Armor properties.

 ### Sakura Tinker
-- Flowerstorm: Applies custom TiCEX modifiers to conflicting materials.
+- 花吹雪: Applies custom TiCEX modifiers to conflicting materials.
 Also, shaders are automatically applied to infinity materials by default.